 Attend a Workshop: Students interested in changing their major to Kinesiology or wanting to declare Kinesiology as a double major or degree must register for and attend a change of major workshop.
 Please be sure to register for a workshop, and not an individual appointment with an advisor.
 Register here.

-- COVID-19 Update: Change of major workshops will be conducted online for the remainder of the Spring 2020 semester.
+- COVID-19 Update: Change of major workshops will be conducted online for the remainder of the summer and fall 2020 semester.
 At the time of the workshop, students will receive an invitation to a KNES Undergraduate Advising Canvas course and directions on how to complete the workshop.

 Make an Academic Plan: After completing the workshop with Kinesiology, students will need to attend an academic plan workshop with the Center for Academic Success and Achievement.
 A student's major will be officially changed within 10 business days of submitting a completed graduation plan to the CASA advising office (0222 SPH Building).

-- COVID-19 Update: Academic Plan Workshops will be conducted online for the remainder of the Spring 2020 semester.
+- COVID-19 Update: Academic Plan Workshops will be conducted online for the summer and fall 2020 semester.
 These are conducted via a live video meeting.
 Students will receive the video link and more information 24 hours prior to their registered workshop.

 IMPORTANT: Students who already had two unsuccessful attempts of benchmark courses, or who need a Dean's exception to repeat a required benchmark course (BSCI170/171, BSCI201, BSCI202 or KNES core) will not be allowed to change into the Kinesiology major.
 Contact a KNES advisor if you need clarification.